How to get to an MS-DOS prompt or Windows command line

 - Type "command" and press enter.

-This will open a MS-DOS shell.
+This opens an MS-DOS shell.
 However, if you are attempting to troubleshoot an issue with the computer and are using Microsoft Windows 95 or Windows 98, we suggest you restart the computer into MS-DOS.
-To do this follow the below steps.
+To do this follow the steps below.

-How to restart the computer into a MS-DOS prompt
+How to restart the computer into an MS-DOS prompt

 - Click Start